faenrandir/a_careful_examination/documents/faith/faith_vs_religious_faith.md

 ### Conclusion

 I believe that the more accurately our internal model of reality aligns with reality, the greater our ability to comprehend and either adeptly control or peacefully accept the world around us.
 More accurate models help us to do more good while poorer models may inadvertently cause us to do harm.
-It seems to me that the proper use of faith is to calibrate one's confidence in proportion to the strength of the data supporting it.
+It seems to me that the proper use of faith is to calibrate one's confidence in proportion to the strength of the data supporting a proposition.
 While hope may be helpful to us in numerous ways, a failure to adjust our confidences appropriately (in either direction) may cause us to harm ourselves or others, even if inadvertently.
-The exercise of religious faith, it seems to me, is no virtue.
+The exercise of religious faith, it seems to me, is no virtue.[^no_virtue]

 #### Acknowledgements